 Here’s an ingredient you probably have on hand: mayonnaise!
 In most recipes, especially baked products, it may be used as a cup-for-cup substitute for sour cream.
 (Since it’s created from eggs and oil, mayo lends a lot of moisture to products like cakes and muffins.)
 It may also be used as a topping; dilute it with a dash of apple cider vinegar to add tang.

 Cottage cheese is a good substitute for sour cream if you want to consume something nutritious.
 Cottage cheese has nearly five times the protein of sour cream and about half the calories.
 To make a comparable consistency and taste to sour cream, combine 1 cup cottage cheese (small curd is closest in texture) with 14 cup milk and 2 tablespoons lemon juice.

 10.Sour Cream Substitute: Coconut Milk

 Use canned full-fat coconut milk as a dairy-free or vegan substitute for sour cream: Skim the thick coconut cream from the top (it will naturally rise) and transfer to a bowl.
 To give it a sour flavor, add with a little fresh lemon juice or apple cider vinegar.
-It’s thick like sour cream, so it’s perfect for dips and dressings.
-You may also use chilled full-fat coconut milk for sour cream in baked goods: 1 tablespoon lemon juice or vinegar for every 1 cup coconut milk; use as an equal substitute for sour cream.
+Since it’s thick like sour cream, it’s ideal for dips and salads.
+You can also use refrigerated full-fat coconut milk in place of sour cream for baked goods: Mix about 1 tablespoon lemon juice or vinegar into every 1 cup of coconut milk; use as an even swap for sour cream.